Who are you?

 “If we’re talking about Identity 101, if no one in a group has ever really thought about it, we want to differentiate between what is a social identity and what is a personal identity.
 Things we hold that don’t impact the way we receive resources or gain access or privilege in society are seen as personal identities.
 And those things that lump us into groups and either give us power and privilege in society or inhibit power and privilege in society, those are seen as social identities.

 Social identities on an institutional level, will often impact someone’s access.
 I often think about it as “What will make me more likely to become president”.
 What identities are going to help me become president and what identities am I going to have to make up for when I’m trying to become president.
-So we’ll talk through social identities like race & ethnicity, like gender, like sexual orientation, religion, class, citizenship and so on and how those identities impact someone’s experience.”
+So we’ll talk through social identities like race and ethnicity, gender, sexual orientation, religion, class, citizenship and so on and how those identities impact someone’s experience.”

 That’s a lot, right?
-It is….and it isn’t.
+It is…and it isn’t.
 Foundational and continued identity work can give every person in your organization a better framework, toolkit and intentionality on their inclusion journey.

 Here are 3 reasons we believe Identity work to be critical to the success of your D&I initiatives: